umr4nlp/umr-guidelines/guidelines.md

 For the purposes of UMR, controlled activities, position events, inherent properties, and more controlled types of bodily actions (ex: laugh) are annotated with an <span class="smallcaps">`actor`</span> participant.
 Less controlled types of bodily actions (ex: cry) and the remaining semantic event classes are annotated with an <span class="smallcaps">`undergoer`</span> participant.

-Annotators may use Table X as a reference point for annotating general participant roles for various semantic verb classes.
+Annotators may use Table 13 as a reference point for annotating general participant roles for various semantic verb classes.

 <div id="tab:predicateroles">